 Tell me a little bit about your organization and how long have you been a Pool Safely campaign partner?

-What is the most useful/your favorite Pool Safely resource?
+What is the most useful/your most favorite Pool Safely resource?

-What water safety steps or messages do you think are the most important for keeping kids safer in and around the water?
+What top three water safety steps or messages do you think are the most important for keeping kids safer in and around the water?

 How has your organization made a difference among consumers when it comes to drowning prevention?